alifridzuanutm/PT1-SESJ1013/Students/ADHAM/ASSIGMENT 3/readme.md

         displayLine();
     }

-    // Calculate and display the total score for each team for (int i = 0; i < NUM_TEAMS; i++) {
+    for (int i = 0; i < NUM_TEAMS; i++) {
         int teamId = i + 1;
         int totalScore = calculateTeamTotalScore(marks, i);